 A professional therapist can use sports massage and electrotherapy to speed up recovery after the acute stage has passed.
 A full rehabilitation program consisting of stretching and strengthening exercises is required to avoid future injury.

 With a grade 2 contusion, the patient probably cannot walk properly and may experience sudden twinges of pain during activity.
 There may be slight swelling and pressing in on the injury will be tender.
-Contracting the hamstring muscles against resistance causes pain and the patient will have limited range of movement.
+Contracting the hamstring muscles against resistance causes pain and the patient will have a limited range of movement.

 Apply ice and compression as soon as possible and avoid walking on the leg for 3 to 5 days.
 Again, a professional therapist can use sports massage and electrotherapy to aid healing after the acute stage.

 With a grade 3 contusion, the patient will be unable to walk without the aid of crutches.
 They will be in severe pain and swelling will appear immediately.
 A static contraction will be painful and might produce a bulge in the muscle.
 Expect to be out of competition for 3 to twelve weeks.
 If the injury is particularly severe then surgery may be indicated.